-Job skills are “hard skills,” things like technical knowledge: how to make the perfect cup of coffee, how to perform landscape maintenance, or how to operate a cash register.
-Life skills are “soft skills,” and include things like customer service, punctuality and communication.
-Both hard and soft skills are necessary to succeed in the workplace, and HopeWorks helps trainees learn both of these types of skills.
+Job skills are “hard skills.”
+Hard skills include things like technical knowledge: how to make the perfect cup of coffee, how to perform landscape maintenance, or how to operate a cash register.
+Life skills are transferable skills, and include things like customer service, punctuality and communication.
+Both hard and transferable skills are necessary to succeed in the workplace, and HopeWorks helps trainees learn both.

 Our program serves people living at Housing Hope, but we also receive referrals for participants from other nonprofits and shelters throughout Snohomish County.
 Each participant works with HopeWorks staff to identify their goals and skills, and address any barriers standing in the way of their future success.

-OUR THREE PHASE PROGRAM
+OUR 2-PHASE PROGRAM